-So what is a worried Internet user to do when faced with all of these breaches?
+So what can you do when faced with all of these breaches?
 There are two concerns.
 The first is that your account on one of these sites may be compromised.
 You can generally resolve that problem by changing your password for the affected sites as soon as a breach is announced.

 Here are some tips on how not to create secure passwords.
-(Don’t worry, I’ll follow up with a post detailing how to create secure passwords to protect your user accounts, but for now enjoy this Password Selection Hall of Shame.)
+(Don’t worry, I’ll link to another article detailing how to create secure passwords to protect your user accounts, but for now enjoy this Password Selection Hall of Shame.)

 Password Fail #1: Use a Simple Password

 One thing that password breaches in the past have shown us is that the most widely used passwords are the dumbest.
-Here are the ten most common passwords:
+Here are some of the most common passwords:

 It turns out that you have a good chance of getting into many peoples’ accounts – and computers – by just typing “123456.”
 Or even “password.”
 Or just the six letters on the top row of a keyboard, “qwerty.”
 Use something uncommon and you’ve reached first base.

-Let’s say you have a son named “Chauncey.”
+Let’s say you have a son named Chauncey.
 When you’re asked for a password that has to be at least 8 characters long, you figure it’s a good idea to use his name.
 But anyone who can view your Facebook page will see a picture with him, with a comment such as, “Here’s Chauncey on the beach.”
-That is a pretty obvious clue; many people use the names of their children or their pets as password.
+That is a pretty obvious clue; many people use the names of their children, their pets, or their favorite sports team as a password.
 And these are easy enough to find as we publish more and more of our private lives in public forums.

-Skip over this idea, and you get to second base.
+Skip this idea, and you get to second base.